THE FOUNDATION COURSE 2021 - 2022

 but is yet to break through onto the professional stage or radio; or you might

 have written in another field altogether and want to build up your skills

 as a playwright.

 The professional course covers every aspect of writing a play.
 Over 30 weekly sessions and 2 half-day performance workshops, 8 WRITERS will produce short, medium and full length scripts.

 Classes run from 6 to 8.30pm on Monday evenings.

 John teaches a different aspect or theme each week to a group of 8 writers who each receive close personal attention.
 The course provides a wide framework of reference for each writer to find, and place, his or her own voice and make it as distinct as possible.

-Each term includes a half-day workshop in which the group will see their work performed and look at the practical staging opportunities that each play creates.
+Two of the three terms have a half-day performance workshop in which the group will see their work performed and look at the practical staging opportunities that each play creates.

 Personal study consists of weekly written work, shared with the group, and a verbal report on the play studied for that week.